homemadestea58/Links-Portal/README.md

 6. If you are adding something to the Smart Buttons section, please add the following to the brackets on line 39 (at the time of writing) of scripts/edit.js to ensure the header is removed correctly.
 Make sure that it is before the closing bracket `)` which is just before the `{` sign.

 `&& localStorage.getItem("ID goes here") == 'hide'`

+## Adding new Users

+1. Navigate to [this](https://homemadestea58.github.io/Links-Portal/pages/generate.html) page and generate the hashed password.
+2. Open index.html and add the new username to the `users` array, which is defined in the `login()` function.
+3. Add the hashed passsword to the `passwords` array
+4. Combine the username and password and add the combined string to the `userpass` array.